 The 54-credit MSCM program prepares students as skilled community medicine practitioners to work in the safety net community clinics, federally qualified health centers, public health departments, healthcare systems, non-governmental organizations, and industries that serve those communities.

-All courses are taught entirely online, with real-world, community-based experiences occurring in the student’s geographical location.
+All courses are taught online, asynchronously, with real-world, community-based experiences occurring in the student’s geographical location.

-In the first year, students take courses to build their knowledge foundation and complete a capstone learning experience.
-Based on whether the student wants to pursue employment following graduation or continue onto medical school/health provider programs, relevant electives will be offered.
-Students complete an additional two foundational courses in the second year and apply their mastered knowledge to real-life experiences with a second capstone project.
+Students take courses to build their knowledge foundation and complete a capstone learning experience in the first year.
+Relevant electives will be offered based on whether the student wants to pursue employment following graduation or continue onto medical school/health provider programs.
+Students complete two foundational courses in the second year and apply their mastered knowledge to real-life experiences with a second capstone project.

 F – Foundational course